jcmturner/restclient/README.md

 ```
 c.WithEndPoint("https://somehost:8080")
 ```
-You can specify user name and password authenticaiton details to this service (currently only basic authentication is supported):
+You can specify user name and password authentication details to this service (currently only basic authentication is supported):
 ```
 c.WithUserId("userA").WithPassword("pa55word")
 ```